Cambrian Heritage Railways: Carriages

 Passenger carriages are based at Llynclys, Oswestry and Weston for use, storage or future restoration to be carried out.
 Most of the British Rail Mark 1 variety had already seen service in preservation prior to being brought on site, as most of these vehicles were originally based at the Great Central Railway in Loughborough.
+The carriage fleet currently based on the line is listed below.